Style and Appearance in Blazor AutoComplete Component

 Customizing the appearance of container element

-You can customize the appearance of the container element within the autocomplete component by targeting its CSS class .e-input, which indicates the parent element of the input, and allows you to apply any desired styles to the component.
+Customize the container element within the AutoComplete by targeting the .e-input selector (the parent element of the input), and apply the desired styles to change the component’s appearance.

 • CSHTML